cmstead/js-codeformer/README.md

 JS CodeFormer is a JS refactoring and code automation extension for VS Code.
 Born from the ashes of JS Refactor, JS CodeFormer answers a new question.
 Instead of asking "can a JS refactoring tool be made for VS Code", this project aims to answer "how can better tools help to create better software?"

-JS CodeFormer is a suite of tools purpose built to simplify the process of creating software in a JavaScript environment.
+JS CodeFormer is a suite of tools purpose built to simplify the process of creating and editing software in a JavaScript environment.

+## Core Principles ##

+JS CodeFormer is not just a code refactoring and automation extension, it is an extension which is built upon these core principles:

+- **Robustness** -- JS CodeFormer must work reliably in a broad range of code environments and styles
+- **Communication** -- If JS CodeFormer fails, it should provide immediate feedback to the user; the feedback should be as clear as possible
+- **Usability** -- It should be easy to find your way around the tool, even at the start
+- **Accessibility** -- Clear, direct access to the tooling must be supported for all users regardless of disability

+None of these principles can be treated as "set it and forget it".
+Every new behavior, and every improvement receives serious thought as to how it will serve, and impact the developer using this tool.

 ## Language Support ##